 PLEASE PASS THIS INFORMATION ON TO YOUR FRIENDS!

-PepsiCo eventually had to issue its own rumor alert regarding this issue:
+PepsiCo eventually had to issue their own rumor alert regarding this issue:

 FALSE RUMOR ALERT: PATRIOTIC CANS

-However one may feel about the Dr Pepper can design, writing to the company now and threatening to boycott them until they “put ‘under God’ back on their cans” is pointless.
+Writing to any company now and threatening to boycott them until they “put ‘under God’ back on their cans” is pointless.
 The patriotic “Pledge” can was produced only between November 2001 and February 2002, it was sold only in parts of twelve states, it has long since been retired, and it has not been available in stores since that one time.